 The study presented in this paper based its measure of aggressivity upon fatalities per 1000 police reported crashes.
 No effort was made to control for the severity of the crashes as this information is not available in the GES files.
 Some make-model vehicles, such as high performance sports cars, may have more severe crashes more because of the driver than because of the vehicle structure.
 Normalizing fatalities by number of crash involvements removes much of this driver aggressivity effect but does not completely eliminate this effect.
-Future work will explore refinements to the aggressivity metric which account for crash severity in addition to crash frequency.
+Future work will explore refinements to the aggressivity metric which account of crash severity in addition to crash frequency.

-The aggressivity metric used in this study assumes that all make-models strike the same cross-section of the vehicle population, i.e., the same proportion of small cars, large cars, minivans, pickups, and so forth.
+The aggressivity metric used in this study assumes that all make-models strikes the same cross-section of the vehicle population, i.e., the same proportion of small cars, large cars, minivans, pickups, and so forth.
 The influence of this assumption upon the aggressivity ranking will be explored in future work.
-Joksch [7] has noted that the age distribution of struck drivers varies somewhat from make-model to make-model.
-As injury tolerance is a strong function of age, his analysis suggests an additional refinement to the aggressivity metric which corrects for any differences in age distribution from vehicle model to model.
+Joksch (1997) has noted that the age distribution of struck drivers varies somewhat from striking make-model to make-model.
+As injury tolerance is a strong function of age, his analysis suggests an additional refinement to the aggressivity metric which accounts for the average age of struck drivers for a given striking make-model.

-The crash statistics presented in this paper demonstrate a clear incompatibility between cars and LTVs.
+The crash statistics presented in this paper clearly demonstrate a clear incompatibility between cars and LTVs.
 A comparison of mass distribution, stiffness distribution, and ride height geometry confirm that these two categories of vehicles are incompatible from a design point-of-view.
 However, this study has not attempted to assign what proportion of the aggressivity of LTVs is a function of each of these three separate sources of incompatibility.
 To determine the relationship between LTV design features and crash aggressivity, NHTSA plans to conduct a series of LTV-to-car crash tests in conjunction with a series of finite element simulations of LTV-to-car crash events.